Bend Rainbows: History

 Following the 1969 season, the Northwest League decided to expand from four teams to six teams.
 Coos Bay-North Bend and Bend were the two locations to receive franchises.
 The Hawaii Islanders, a loose affiliate of the California Angels playing at the Triple A level, sought to leverage their extensive fan base and success in recent years to make the move to the MLB.
-Islander's President Jack Quinn believed that legitimizing the Islanders as a potential Major League team began with establishing a farm system.
+Islanders president Jack Quinn believed that legitimizing the Islanders as a potential Major League team began with establishing a farm system.
 Quinn secured an agreement with the Northwest League to operate the Bend franchise as an affiliate of the Hawaii Islanders.
 Over 90 different names were submitted for consideration for the team's mascot.
 The name "Rainbows" was submitted by Mrs. Dennis Huntley of Prineville, Oregon.
 The name was chosen due to its connection to the teams's Hawaiian parent club and as an homage to the abundant rainbow trout in the Bend area.

 The Rainbows named former Major League catcher Charlie Silvera their manager for the 1970 season.
 During his career in the Major League Silvera won 6 World Series titles with the New York Yankees, serving as the backup catcher to Yogi Berra.
 The Rainbows roster was filled out by both players owned by the Islanders and by players loaned from other minor league teams.
 The Islanders sought to get as many players loaned to the Rainbows as possible because loaned players were paid by their parent club as opposed to being paid by the Islanders, keeping the costs of operating the Rainbows to a minimum.
 The 1970 roster was highlighted by Bend native and relief pitcher Ed Cecil, who was purchased from the Philadelphia Phillies before the season.
 Cecil was credited with the first win for the Rainbows, a 10-9 extra innings win against the Tri-City Padres.

 Despite their high attendance in comparison to other Northwest League teams, the Rainbows lost over $10,000 in their first season in Bend.
 After the 1970 season it was unclear if the Rainbows would return to Bend for another season.
 The Islanders were not interested in losing money while operating their minor league team for a second season.
 As a result, the Islanders refused to commit to Bend unless they could get enough players loaned from other minor league teams to allow the Rainbows to turn a profit.
 On May 1, 1971, just over a month before the 1971 Northwest League season was set to begin, Quinn called Rainbows General Manager Ward Goodrich to let him know that the Rainbows would be returning to Bend.
 Because of Charlie Silvera's departure to coach in the Detroit Tigers minor league system, Cecil was named player/manager for the 1971 season.